-Next, we had to deicide whether we wanted a conventional AC chest freezer or a high efficiency DC model that could run directly off of our battery bank.
-My preference would have been to go with a super efficient DC model (I probably would have chosen one from Sun Danzer), but even for the tiniest 1.8 cu ft unit it would have cost almost $600.
+Next, we had to decide whether we wanted a conventional AC chest freezer or a high-efficiency DC model that could run directly off of our battery bank.
+My preference would have been to go with a super efficient DC model (I probably would have chosen one from Sun Danzer), but even for the tiniest 1.8 cu ft unit, it would have cost almost $600.
 For a 5.8 cu ft model, you'd be looking at closet to $1,000.
 So we decided to go with a much less expensive conventional AC chest freezer even though it will use more power.
 I typically recommend becoming as efficient as possible, so why would I do this?

-Here's the rationale…I focus the bulk of my attention on what the impact to my power system will be in the winter months.
+Here's the rationale…I direct the bulk of my attention to the impact on my power system during winter months.
 During the summer, we have an abundance of long sunshiny days, so I really am not concerned about how much power it uses then, but during the winter, our solar resources are very limited and we have to be more careful with our power usage.
 This impacts our freezer because it will be located in our garage which stays very cold all winter long.
 This means that it will be running very little during the time of year that we must be careful.
 So I'm not willing to spend 5 times the money for a super efficient model when neither one will be running very much during our critical winter season.
 If we were going to be keeping the freezer inside where it would be exposed to warm temperatures all winter, that would be a different story and I would have looked at a DC model more seriously.

 Brand & Model Specifics

 NOTE: Appliance models are constantly changing, so this section is more to show the method I used for choosing a freezer than it is for recommending a specific model.
 Chances are that by the time you read this, that specific model might not be available anymore, but the method for choosing it will still work.
 So the info in this section is what I used to choose my freezer one year ago.